-Ms. Brown has recorded for Naxos, Albany and Opus One Records including seven disks with the Bowling Green Philharmonia under the title The Voice of the Composer; New Music from Bowling Green that have been featured in an internationally syndicated radio program.
-She served as Associate Conductor of the Eastman Philharmonia and Conductor for the Eastman Opera Theater and was a winner of the internationally known Affiliate Artists’ Conductor’s Program.
-In the summer and fall of 2017 she will conduct the Brandenburgisches Staatsorchester Orchestra in a series of recordings for Linn Records.
+Ms. Brown has recorded for Naxos, Linn and Opus One Records, including eight disks on Albany Records with the Bowling Green Philharmonia under the title The Voice of the Composer; New Music from Bowling Green that have been widely heard and featured in an internationally syndicated radio program under the same name.
+In addition to her book Dr. Brown has published articles in the BACH journal and the Journal of the Conductors Guild.
+She served as President of the Conductors Guild and continues as a member of the advisory board.

 Ms. Brown studied conducting and cello at the Royal College of Music in London, England where she was twice winner of the Sir Adrian Boult Conducting Prize.
 Her major teachers have included Leonard Slatkin, Herbert Blomstedt, Franco Ferrara, David Effron and James Dixon.